Your computer can be monitored!

 Recognising abuse

-Warning signs of an unhealthy relationship Being able to tell the difference between healthy, unhealthy and abusive relationships can be difficult.
+Being able to tell the difference between healthy, unhealthy and abusive relationships can be difficult.
+Read the warning signs below...

 No two relationships are the same, so what’s unhealthy in one relationship may be abusive in another.
 Although there may be many signs, here are the most common warning signs of an abusive relationship:

-Jealousy: Irrational, angry behaviour when you speak with someone he or she perceives as a threat.
-Persistently accusing you of flirtatious or inappropriate behaviour.
+: Abuser is irrational and gets angry when you speak with someone they perceive as a threat.
+They persistently accuse you of flirtatious or inappropriate behaviour.

-Isolation: Insists on only spending time with you on your own.
+: Abuser insists on only spending time with you on your own.
 Refuses to interact with your friends and family.
-Invents reason as to why you should not see your friends and family.
+Invents reasons why you shouldn’t see your friends and family.

-Sabotage: Making you miss school, work or something important to you by starting a fight, pretending to be sick, breaking up with you, or hiding your phone or keys.
+Sabotage: Abuser disrupts your normal life, making you miss work, school, appointments and things that are important to you by starting a fight, pretending to be sick, breaking up with you or hiding your phone or keys.

-Criticism: Calling you names.
-Brainwashing you to feel worthless.
+: Abuser calls you names and brainwashes you to feel worthless.

-Alcohol & Drugs: Becoming overly emotional after drinking.
-Sobbing, threatening to harm oneself, becoming violent or angry.
-Not remembering what happened while drunk.
-Using ‘I was drunk’ as an excuse for poor behaviour.
+Alcohol & Drugs: Abuser becomes overly emotional after drinking; sobbing, threatening to self-harm, becoming violent or angry.
+Afterewards, they say they don’t remember what happened while drunk.
+They use drinking as an excuse for poor behaviour.

 CONFIDENTIAL & SAFE